A unique feature of the Oviatt Library is the Automated Storage and Retrieval System (ASRS) in the east wing, the first ever ASRS for libraries.

 Requests for retrieval of ASRS items are submitted via the Library catalog, and are transmitted electronically to the ASRS Manager, which directs the automatic crane in the appropriate aisle to deliver the bin to a pickup station on the mezzanine at main floor level.
 The approximate location of the book in the bin is displayed on a terminal at the pickup station, along with author, title, and bar code.

 The last two digits of the bar code of each book were written on the top edge when it was stored, allowing the ASRS operator to find the book easily.
-The operator reads the bar code in the book with a light pen, to confirm that it has been picked up, and places the book, along with a delivery ticket printed by the ASRS computer, in an electric track vehicle (ETV) that carries it through the ceiling to the Circulation desk.
+The operator reads the bar code in the book with a barcode scanner to confirm that it has been picked up, and delivers the book to the Guest Services desk.

-Time from initial request to availability at the Circulation desk is under ten minutes.
+Time from initial request to availability at the Guest Services desk is under ten minutes.

 In the Northridge Earthquake on January 17, 1994 almost 100% of the library's open shelf collection was dumped on the floor.
 Not one book in the ASRS was damaged.
 No bin was in danger of falling.